comptoolsres/comptoolsres.github.io/Graphics.md

 keywords:
 ---

+{% include note.html content="This section was a chapter in the text that started this course: Haddock and Dunn's [Practical Computing for Biologists](https://practicalcomputing.org/).
+I loved that it was included because I frequently deal will helping people on these issues--often too late.
+If I had a dollar for every time someone asked for help converting a PowerPoint slide to an image suitable for publication, I'd be rich! <br><br> When I stopped using the Haddock and Dunn text, I decided to keep this topic in the class because it is so important and because I don't see these things covered in other science classes..." %}

 ## Two main types of graphics

 There are two main types of graphics files: **<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.raster_image}}">raster images</a>** and **<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.vector_image}}">vector art</a>**.
 Raster images are also called bitmap or pixel images--these tend to be photos, sensor images, scanned files, etc. Vector graphics are illustrations or art made with software that uses mathematical or programmatic instructions to define the objects in the image.